-I recently agreed to spend close to $6,000 dollars by enrolling in a life coaching certification course through International Coach Academy.
+I recently spent close to $6,000 dollars enrolling in a life coaching certification course through International Coach Academy.

-Six thousand bucks that took me a long time to save up due to graduating in the middle of The Recession.
+Six thousand dollars took me a long time to save up due to graduating in the middle of The Recession.
 Six thousand dollars that I slaved over by freelancing, working crazy hours at a part-time job and then transitioning into a full time gig.

 Unfortunately, investing in our own professional advancement isn’t the only way we get hit financially.
 Sometimes emergencies occur, accidents happen or we just plain did something stupid — all of which can seriously deplete your savings.

-So how do you bounce back from it?
-By being smart about it.
+So how do you bounce back from spending a large sum of money?

 Just because I was about to see six grand leave my bank account didn’t mean I couldn’t save that up again.
 In fact I was rather confident in my ability to save (hence I had 6k sitting in the bank), I just really needed to kick it up a notch.

-After the sticker shock wore off I looked at my current savings plan and made necessary tweaks – starting with noticing my spending habits.
+After the sticker shock wore off I looked at my current savings plan and made necessary tweaks.
+This is important for noticing your spending habits.

 Believe it or not your relationship with money has more to do with psychology than how much you make.
 That being said I tracked my expenses for a month to see where I stood in my relationship with money.
 I also recorded how I was feeling while spending.